ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/led-zeppelin-book.markdown

 is_promoted: true
 has_entry_page: true
 title: "Win ‘Led Zeppelin’ by Led Zeppelin book!"
-competition-description: "<p>Led Zeppelin by Led Zeppelin is the first and only official\
+competition-description: "<p>‘Led Zeppelin’ by Led Zeppelin is the first and only\
-  \ illustrated book to be produced in collaboration with the members of the band.\
+  \ official illustrated book to be produced in collaboration with the members of\
-  \ It covers the group’s unparalleled musical career and features photographs of\
+  \ the band.
+It covers the group’s unparalleled musical career and features photographs\
-  \ Jimmy Page, Robert Plant, John Paul Jones and John Bonham on and offstage, in\
+  \ of Jimmy Page, Robert Plant, John Paul Jones and John Bonham on and offstage,\
-  \ candid moments and in the recording studio</p>\n<p>We are giving away a copy of\
+  \ in candid moments and in the recording studio</p>\n<p>We are giving away a copy\
-  \ the book to one lucky NME AAA member.
+  \ of the book to one lucky NME AAA member.
 Click below for a chance to win.</p>\n"
 hero-header: "Win ‘Led Zeppelin’ by Led Zeppelin book!"
 terms-confirmation: "N/A"
 banner-img: "https://assets.expresslyapp.com/asset-4140f4ca-3c0a-4c0b-b20f-5e32bf54c86b.jpg"